PullRequestTimeout/PullRequestTimeout/README.md

 # About Me

 Hi, I'm Jacob!
 Snowboarder, mountain biker, coffee nerd, and web developer from Australia, living in British Columbia, Canada.
-Currently maintaining a couple of live projects built with vanilla JS while working on a new project using React and ExpressJS.
+Currently maintaining a couple of live projects built with vanilla JS while working on a new MERN-stack project.

 ## Current Projects